-Whether working with clay or polymer clay, the excitement of sculpting for Hollis is in creating shapes, form and textures in several dimensions.
+Whether working with clay or polymer clay, the excitement of sculpting for Hollis is in creating shapes, forms, and textures in several dimensions.
 The form itself is the ultimate design, but it can also be embellished.
-The elements of design, including use of texture have always been a primary consideration in his paintings.
+The elements of design, including the use of texture, have always been a primary consideration in his paintings.
 In sculpture, he can work more directly with the materials to achieve his goals.
 The finished product shares space with the artist and the viewer, who can turn it and walk around it to enjoy all sides of the project.

 His polymer clay and soapstone sculptures are heavily influenced by Native Americans, whom he lived among during his time on the Navajo Reservation, and other indigenous people.
 The images of his sculptures, like those of his paintings, spring from his imagination, influenced by memories and many experiences.